yyeung13/oke_ocir_demo/schedule_stop_start_compute.md

 - cd ~opc/scripts
 - vi startVM.sh

+Note that you need to add '. ~opc/.bash_profile' so that the script can load the environment variables when running in crontab later.

 ![scheduler26.jpg](images/oci/scheduler26.jpg)

 VM OCID can be found on Oracle Cloud Console details view of the compute to be start/stop: